INFO

 The United Nations’ Sustainable Development Goals specifically mention human trafficking in the targets of three Goals: 5, 8, and 16

-In the same way that the SDGs were designed to be intersectional and holistic, this event and exhibition take a collaborative approach to reaching the Targets.
+In the same way that the SDGs were designed to be intersectional and holistic, this initiative takes a collaborative approach to reaching the Targets.

 VENUE